Advice > Software engineering

 3.2 Machine learning system design interview

-In the machine learning system design interview, you’ll be assessed on whether you can successfully design and build large-scale ML systems to solve some of Meta’s problems.
+Meta’s machine learning system design interviews are designed to assess whether you can successfully design and build large-scale ML systems to solve some of Meta’s problems.
 It’s a 45-minute stand-alone session, and you can expect to undergo one or two.

 During this part of the interview loop, you’ll be assessed on your skills in problem navigation, training data, feature engineering, modeling, and evaluation & deployment.

-The questions you'll be asked are somewhat similar to system design questions, in that you'll need to outline a high-level approach for a system or problem.
-But, the primary difference is that you'll be expected to specifically develop a machine learning solution.
+Meta ML system design interview questions are somewhat similar to system design questions, in that you'll need to outline a high-level approach for a system or problem.
+The primary difference is that you'll be expected to specifically develop a machine learning solution.
 So be sure to brush up on basic ML theory and algorithm details.

 The examples below are the three provided by Meta in their ML Engineer full interview loop prep guide.
 Many recent candidates on Glassdoor report getting these exact questions for the ML system design interview.